scipy-conference/scipy_proceedings/papers/oliver_beckstein/oliver_beckstein.rst

 For native contacts two major types of metrics are considered: ones based on differentiable functions :cite:`Best2013` and ones based on hard cut-offs  :cite:`Franklin2007` (which we set as the default implementation).
 We have designed the API to choose between the two metrics and pass user defined functions to develop new metrics or measure other quantities.
 This generic interface allowed us to implement a ":math:`q_1 q_2`" analysis :cite:`Franklin2007` on top of the ``Contacts`` class; :math:`q_1` and :math:`q_2` refer to the fractions of native contacts that are present in a protein structure relative to *two* reference states 1 and 2.
-Below is an incomplete code example that shows how to implement a :math:`q_1 q_2` analysis, the default value for the *method* kwarg is overwritten with a user defined method *radius_cut_q*.
+Below is an incomplete code example that shows how to implement a :math:`q_1 q_2` analysis, the default value for the *method* keyword argument is overwritten with a user defined method *radius_cut_q*.
 A more detailed explanation can be found in the documentation.

 .. code-block:: python